-A very easy soup to prepare, which has lots of richness and flavour.
+Pumpkin soup is very easy to prepare, and it has so much richness and flavour.
+The fibre, potassium and vitamin C mean that pumpkin is actually very good for the heart, too.
 The success of this dish depends very much on the variety of the pumpkin.
 The best I have found is ‘Potiron Muscade’, which is quite large, relatively flat, with dark brown skin and very pronounced curves.
-You can replace the pumpkin with butternut squash and, should you wish, you could serve this soup with a generous serving of crème fraiche.
-This soup can be prepared one day in advance.
+You could replace the pumpkin with butternut squash if you prefer, and I would suggest serving the soup with a generous serving of crème fraîche.
+This easy soup can be prepared one day in advance.

 On medium heat, in a 25cm saucepan, soften the onions in the butter for approximately 5 minutes without colouring.